 Formerly the BC Centre for Elder Advocacy and Support, Seniors First BC (SFBC) is a charitable, non-profit society that provides information, legal advocacy, and support to older adults across BC with affecting their well-being through 6 programs: the Seniors Abuse & Information Line (SAIL), Victim Services Program, Education & Outreach Program, Elder Law Clinic, Legal Advocacy Program, and the Advance Planning Clinic Program.

 Volunteers are a key part of our team, helping to raise awareness about issues affecting older adults and resources to assist them, as well as supporting the delivery of our services.
 Some benefits of volunteering with us include:

 Applicants must be at least 19 years of age and may be required to complete a criminal record check depending on the role.
 If you are seeking meaningful volunteer opportunities, please consider our available positions below.

-Time Commitment: 5-10 hours per month, depending on availability and clinic dates.
+Time Commitment: 5-10 hours per month, depending on number of presentation requests.

 To apply, please complete the volunteer form below.